usgs/geomag-algorithms/docs/deltaf.md

 of capturing rapid variations along three orthogonal axes simultaneously.
 However, the same technology that allows fast and accurate measurements of magnetic field variation is generally more prone to erroneous measurements than slower, more stable total-field sensors.
-The difference between the estimated total field obtained by adding magnetic vector components in quadrature, and the measured total field, provides a useful time-dependent diagnostic for magnetic observatory operators and automated software tools.
-We call this value “Delta F”.
+"Delta F" is the difference between the estimated total field, obtained from vector components, and the measured total field.
+Delta F provides a useful time-dependent diagnostic for magnetic observatory operators.

 ## Math and Theory